CaliforniaHerps.com

 The species (Aspidoscelis tigris) ranges from Oregon and southern Idaho, south through California and Nevada to Baja California, and east into Utah, Colorado, Arizona, and New Mexico and south into Sonora and Sinaloa, Mexico.

-(My California range map shows a question mark in the northeast corner of the state.
-The California Dept. of Fish and Wildlife maps show the species present in much of Shasta, Siskiyou, Modoc, and Lassen Counties.
-The 2003 Stebbins field guide and the 2012 Stebbins & McGinnis field guide show a question mark in the area, as I do.
-I have searched museum records but I have found no records for A. tigris in Siskiyou or Modoc counties.)
+The California Dept. of Fish and Wildlife map shows the species present in much of Shasta, Siskiyou, Modoc, and Lassen Counties, and the 2012 and 2018 Stebbins & McGinnis field guides show a question mark in the area.
+I have searched museum records but I have found no records for A. tigris in Siskiyou or Modoc counties, and there are no iNaturalist observations for the species from the area either, so my maps no longer show it occuring there.

 Full Species Range Map